crate/crate-howtos/docs/best-practices/data-import.rst

 -------------

 Upon execution, each node will check the provided path *locally* to see whether the file exists and to import the data it contains.
-Consequently this command will check ``/tmp/best_practice_data/`` on each node in the cluster to import data from a file called 'users.json'.
+Consequently, this command will check ``/tmp/best_practice_data/`` on each node in the cluster to import data from a file called ``users.json``.
 Please note that if the file is not found, the command will return successfully, reporting ``COPY OK, 0 rows affected (... sec)``.

 ::